top of page

-After almost 30 years of federal incarceration, Jason Berry deserves a second chance to come home.
+After 31 years of federal incarceration, Jayson Berry deserves a second chance

 This is the inspiring story of Jason (a.k.a.
 Jayson) Berry's brief, but tragic encounter with crime and his journey in federal incarceration.
 It is also the story of his restoration, resilience and positive impact on others.
 Through this collection of letters, art, and poetry, we invite you to join us in believing that he deserves a chance for freedom.